aditya-nord/tutorials/mkdocs/docs/issuer-node/issuer-node-api/claim/apis.md

 **Function**: Endpoint to revoke a Verifiable Credential

 **How it Works**: The Issuer DID (The identifier string retrieved from calling the `Create Identity` endpoint) and `nonce` of the VC to be revoked (Revocation Nonce) are passed as a path variable in the request URL.
+The Revocation Nonce can be fetched by calling the [Get Claims](https://0xpolygonid.github.io/tutorials/issuer-node/issuer-node-api/claim/apis/#get-claims) API and is nested under the `credentialStatus` property as `revocationNonce`.

 The server responds by showing the Revocation Status of the credential.